Improve Your Next PCB Prototype: Better Debugging, Testing, and Reliability

 6hqniujnk

-Test pads are a critical feature for any PCB prototype, providing accessible points for measuring electrical signals.
+Integrate test pads into your PCB prototype to simplify PCB testing methods and provide accessible points for measuring electrical signals.
 Integrating test pads into the PCB design early on ensures a smoother transition from prototyping to production by playing a pivotal role in the production testing phase, allowing for thorough checks of circuit functionality in a more automated fashion.

 If you have PCB real estate we like to use Keystone 5018 SMT Test points.
-These unique test points are placed on a SMT pad and feature a ring that allows more secure mounting of test clips.
-When you move your product to production, this component can just be marked as DNP (do not place) which leaves a test point that an in circuit tester can easily contact.
+These unique test points are placed on an SMT pad and feature a ring that allows more secure mounting of test clips.
+When you move your product to production, this component can just be marked as DNP (do not place) which leaves a test point that an in-circuit tester can easily contact.

 2.2 Signal Integrity Probing